Strain gauge: Non-contact strain measurements

 Strain can also be measured using digital image correlation (DIC).
 With this technique one or two cameras are used in conjunction with a DIC software to track features on the surface of components to detect small motion.
 The full strain map of the tested sample can be calculated, providing similar display as a finite-element analysis.
-This technique is used in many industries to replace traditional strain gauges or other sensors like extensometers, string pots, LVDT, accelerometers...
-The accuracy of commercially available DIC software typically ranges around 1/100 to 1/30 of a pixels for displacements measurements which result in strain sensitivity between 20 and 100 μm/m.
-The DIC technique allows to quickly measure shape, displacements and strain non-contact, avoiding some issues of traditional contacting methods, especially with impacts, high strain, high-temperature or high cycle fatigue testing.
+This technique is used in many industries to replace traditional strain gauges or other sensors like extensometers, string pots, LVDT, accelerometers.
+The accuracy of commercially available DIC software typically ranges around 1/100 to 1/30 of a pixel for displacement measurements which result in strain sensitivity between 20 and 100 parts per million.
+The DIC technique allows to quickly measure shape, displacements and strain non-contact, avoiding some issues of traditional contacting methods, especially with impacts, high-strain, high-temperature or high-cycle fatigue testing.

-Industry

-Nowadays there are many producers in the field of strain measuring.
-They produce strain gauges for diverse mounting surfaces, sizes, and shapes.
-For untrained personnel, the correct implementation and the choice of the appropriate type of measurement tool are very difficult.
-Furthermore, one needs the know-how on the precise setup process strain gauges to ensure the collection of viable data.
-The big providers of strain gauges offer advice on the correct choice given the application case.
-Additionally, they have training programs for their customers to ensure correct implementation.

-One of the leading companies is Zemic Europe.
-They offer thousands of different types of strain gauges.

-Another worldwide leading actor in this field is HBM (Hottinger Baldwin Messtechnik GmbH).
-They also offer a wide variety of strain gauges and everything one could think of that relates to strain gauges (glue, do-it-yourself mounting guides, cabling guides, and more).
-HBM provides online instructions concerning the mounting of their products on their website.